bojanpopic/developer.joomlatools.com/framework/plugins.md

 ### MVC Actions and Events

 Its time to focus on the specific actions that we can write our plugins against.
-The Model, View and Controller actions each have slightly different event variables because they do different things.
+The model, view and controller actions each have slightly different event variables because they do different things.

 #### The Model

 The model really is the workhorse of the triad.
-Not only does it create the model entities based on the data it retrieves from the datastore, it also indirectly interprets the request to decide whether or not you want to interact with a list or a unique item.
+Not only does it create the model entities based on the data it retrieves from the datastore.
+It also indirectly interprets the request to decide whether or not you want to interact with a list or a unique item.

 It exposes four (4) actions before and after they are fired, each with different `$event` variable properties.
 We list them below and describe the relevant properties the `$event` variable has.